-- Note: 1: To make sure that the system oscillator has stabilized, the SST provides an extra delay of 1024 system clock pulses before entering the normal operation. - 2: Since low voltage has to be maintained in its original state and exceed 1ms, therefore 1ms delay enters the reset mode.
+- Note: 1: To make sure that the system oscillator has stabilized, the SST provides an extra delay of 1024 system clock pulses before starting the normal operation. - 2: Since low voltage has to be maintained its original state for longer than 1ms, therefore a 1ms delay enters the reset mode.